EKotliarova/Files-converter/README.md

 Data merging is done based on the id in the file name: {id}-{...}.ext.
 If the ids match, it means the data belongs to the same object.
 Each element of the resulting array is the merged data from files with the same id.

-It also downloads all the images specified in the source files and downloads them, grouping them by the id of the source files.
+It also downloads all the images specified in the source files grouping them by the id of the source files.

 ## Configuration